Using uenvs¶

 The uenv run command can be used to run an application or script in a uenv environment, and return control to the calling shell when the command has finished running.

-The run command is very useful when scripting complicated workflows, and can be used to create customized environments.
+It can also be used to create customized environments.
 See the guide to creating custom environments for an example.

 how is uenv run different from uenv start?